acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   does not conflict with other pods on the kubernetes cluster
 * the imagePullSecrets value "acumos-registry" refers to the cached credentials for the user for access to the Acumos platform docker registry
-* so that the model microservice images and databroker image (in a later example) can be pulled from the Acumos platform repository, the host and port (default 30883) in the image name are set to values for the docker-proxy, as specified in the environment section of the kubernetes-client template
+* so that the model microservice images and Data Broker image (in a later example) can be pulled from the Acumos platform repository, the host and port (default 30883) in the image name are set to values for the docker-proxy, as specified in the environment section of the kubernetes-client template